reactiverse/pinot-client/README.md

-# My OSS Project
+# pinot-client

+This client exposes the Pinot Java Client for Eclipse Vert.x applications.
-An open-source project bootstrapped using the [ModiTect OSS Quickstart](https://github.com/moditect/oss-quickstart) archetype.
+The project bootstrapped using the [ModiTect OSS Quickstart](https://github.com/moditect/oss-quickstart) archetype.

 Run the following command to build this project: